jluk/ACC-Documentation/README.md

 The cloud console is supported for Chrome, Firefox, Safari, IE, and Edge.

 ## Feedback
+[Internal] Please provide feedback on the Cloud Console Teams discussion.

 Please utilize the feedback icons in Ibiza to provide feedback about the ACC.

 ## Updates